How to pass specific variables or data when including a sub-template?

 {% include "partial/header.html" if_exists %}

-Core function: throughwithKeyword to pass specific variables
+Core feature: throughwithKeyword to pass a specific variable

 1. Pass a single variable: